Last updated on February 14th, 2023

-Images are a powerful medium of expression aptly reverberated by the phrase that an image is worth a thousand words.
-In website designing, an image should be of the right size and resolution to make an impact on the viewers.
+Images are a powerful medium of expression aptly reverberated by the phrase that an image is worth a thousand words In website designing, an image should be of the right size and resolution to make an impact on the viewers.
 So, besides selection of the right image for your website, additional considerations such as the file format must also be taken into account as part of your best web graphic practices.

 A web designer must decide wisely about putting an image or graphics in the right place on web pages.
 Ideally, every web page should have an image at the top.
 This is the spot that your viewers see right away on visiting your website.

 However, make sure that the image is capable of a visual demonstration or explanation of what you would have otherwise said through words.
 Select images that help your audience in understanding the subject matter.

 You can also follow a current web design trend of using a large photograph at the top or as a background.
 Due to large background photographs, you can create an impressive web page still with very few images in the body area of the page

 02. Decide On The Right File Format

 Primary file formats such as .jpg, .gif and .png come with different pros and cons.
 Make sure that you convert images from other file formats into one of these three primary formats before you upload them to your website.

 JPEG format is good enough to handle thousands of colors and gives you an impressive image with a reasonable file size.
 It is very important to keep a balance of quality and file size when uploading an image and this can be easily ensured in .jpg files.

 To find out a right combination of an impressive image and the lowest size of file, try doing that repeatedly until you are satisfied with the result.
 But it is advisable to avoid using this file format for uploading of graphics with large flat colors.

 If you are using animation, then GIF file format is ideal as this old format is still good for saving multiple frames in a single file.
 GIFs are also useful for compressing solid fields of colors and enables you in keeping one color transparent.